post featured image

 A great standing ab exercise that will challenge your balance and core strength.

-How to do a Single Leg Deadlift with 3-Point Towel Pickup:
+How To Do A Single Leg Deadlift With 3-Point Towel Pickup

 1. Start standing with feet hip-width apart, knees slightly bent.
 Transfer your weight into your right foot and kickstand or float your left foot off the ground, balancing on your right leg.
 Hold a towel in your left hand.